gvSIGAssociation/gvnix/addon-web-relation-styles/docs/pd-addon-web-relation-styles.rst

 ------------------------

 Crear un listener que extienda de MetadataListener para escuchar a RooWebSaffold o JspMetadata.
 INFO.
-# Registrar el MetadataListener (@Service, @Component).
+# Register the MetadataListener (@Service, @Component).
-# Comprobar si se han añadido relaciones del tipo 1-n LAZY a las entidades con los métodos de acceso a las propiedades de la entidad que se visualiza en la jspx.
-# **Siempre** comprobar lo que se ha generado usando Strings (no se pueden utilizar los atributos z).
+# Check if have been added 1-n LAZY relationships to the entities.
+- Use the defined access method to the entity metadata properties to be show in jspx.
+# Check **always** the generated code using Strings (the z attribute can't be used).

 Jspx files
 ...........